jiandandaoxingfu/myblog/content/about.md

 ---

-### Who Am I?
-I am a PhD student in mathematics of ZZU.
 I like to develop something interesting and useful in Python and Javascript, which brings great convenience to my study and life.
+I also use Maple and Matlab for symbolic calculations.

 ### Education
-- 2014 - 2018.
-Appl.
+- 2014.9 - 2018.6 Appl.
 Math., ZZU, Bachelor Degree.
-- 2017 - 2019.
-Appl.
+- 2017.9 - 2019.6 Appl.
 Math., ZZU, Graduate student.
-- 2019 - Now.
-Pure Math., ZZU, PhD student.
+- 2019.9 - 2023.6 Pure Math., ZZU, PhD.

 ### Selected Recent Projects